-4.6.2 Crisis Stabilization Bed(s) (CSBs)
+4.3.5 Crisis Stabilization Bed(s) (CSBs)

-CSB Program provides short-term, temporary emergency placement, care, and/or respite for enrolled and unenrolled children and youth referred by the MRSS team.
-Provider must ensure all CSB homes are licensed foster homes located through the community as specified in RCW 74.15 and WAC 110-148 or their successors.
+CCORS staff provide short-term, temporary emergency placement, care, and/or respite for enrolled and unenrolled children and youth referred by the CCORS team.
+The Provider must ensure all CSB homes are licensed foster homes located through the community as specified in RCW 74.15 and WAC 110-148 or their successors.
 CSBs have sufficient resources including personnel available to ensure the safety of the child or youth and others in the home.
 Daily records of behavior are maintained for each client in the CSBs.
 Staff coordinate with other community Providers and discharge planning is done in partnership with the family, child or youth, crisis outreach team, enrolling Provider and/or outpatient mental health therapist.

-CSB capacity must be sufficient to meet the need of the MRSS () ISS programs and ensure access or intake to the CSBs can be obtained 24/7 through the MRSS team.
+CSB capacity must be sufficient to meet the need of the CCORS and ISS programs, and ensure access or intake to the CSBs can be obtained 24/7 through the CCORS team.
 The child or youth receiving crisis outreach services can stay in the CSB no longer than 14 days without approval of Behavioral Health and Recovery Division (BHRD) staff.
-A child or youth involved in ISS may remain in a CSB up to 90 days with approval of DCYF designated staff.
+A child or youth involved in ISS may remain in a CSB up to 90 days with approval of BHRD or DCYF designated staff.
 CSBs are also available for children or youth enrolled in outpatient services where the CSB can serve as an option for hospital diversion.
 In this situation, the client will be initially approved for 3 days and extended up to 14 days with BHRD approval.